RizeCrime/mhwBot/README.md

 Monster Hunter World Steamworks button masher bot.

-My fingers started to hurt from mashing AWD for too long, here is a bot that spams for you.
+My fingers started to hurt from mashing AWD for too long, so here is a bot that spams for you.

-- really unoptimized, just spams random keys
-- terrible code, ripped mostly from a different project
-- time investment: about 20 minutes
-- but it works so don't blame me

-bugs:

-pressing x does something not good, it was supposed to close the script but instead it just hangs and the console window stays open.
-fix: close console and restart script
+- spams a selection of A, W, D
+- also spams SPACE to restart steamworks
+- start/pause script with >>C<< and go afk

+- skipping the cutscene is not possible, it requires to press the >>back<< button and that exits the steamworks when spammed